 - Support for multiple data partitioning techniques

-- SPARQL querying via Sparqlify and Ontop
+- SPARQL querying via Sparqlify and Ontop and Tensors

 - Graph-parallel querying of RDF using SPARQL (1.0) via GraphX traversals (experimental)